Does the world need another cycling apparel brand?

 Where are your products manufactured?

 We currently work with two highly respected manufacturing partners; one based in Italy and one in Romania.
-Both are independent, family-run enterprises with decades of experience at the forefront of technical apparel production.
+Both are independent, family-run enterprises with a strong focus on ethics and sustainability and decades of experience at the forefront of technical apparel production.
+You can read more in our Planet First section.

 Why are your products so expensive?